viral32111/rcon/README.md

 These flags can be prefixed with either a single hyphen (`-`) or a double hyphen (`--`), the choice is yours.

+Use the `-help` flag to show a list of these flags with descriptions and default values.

 #### Required

 Exactly one protocol must be used.